 Prior to joining the firm, Mr. Rylaarsdam was most recently an attorney in a San Diego law firm where his practice focused on insurance coverage matters.
-Before practicing law in San Diego, Mr. Rylaarsdam was an associate in the Los Angeles office of a law firm where he represented policyholders in complex insurance coverage matters.
+Before practicing law in San Diego, Mr. Rylaarsdam was an associate in the Los Angeles office of a national law firm where he represented policyholders in complex insurance coverage matters.
 During law school, Mr. Rylaarsdam served as the Note and Comment Editor of the Loyola of Los Angeles Entertainment Law Review.

 Insights View All

 Loyola Law School, J.D.
 (2001) cum laude, Order of the Coif

 U.S. District Court for the Central District of California